-Tools that support different aspects of software development, such as editors, integrated development environments, performance measurement and analysis tools, memory checkers, and debuggers.
+Tools that support various aspects of scientific software development, such as editors, integrated development environments, performance measurement and analysis tools, debuggers, memory checkers, and refactoring tools.

-The process of improving internal attributes of a software product (e.g. readability, maintainability) without modifying any of its existing external functionality.
+The process of improving internal attributes of a software product (e.g., readability, maintainability, data structures for efficient performance) without modifying any of its existing external functionality.